Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 This isn't just poetic flourish - I mean it quite literally!
 Joy is elicited from both alignment and chaos - when the notes strike just the right chord, or when the dissonance breaks the tension.
-Joy is both the driver of love and the destroyer of hearts, making it a powerful tool to be wielded with great _responsibility_ - yet, in innocent hands, can bring immense light to the world.
+Joy is both the driver of love and the destroyer of hearts, making it a powerful tool to be wielded with great _responsibility_ - yet, in innocent hands, can bring _immense_ light to this world!

-Joy is the feedback loop which facilitates _our_ stable positions in the grand index of life!
+_Joy is the feedback loop which facilitates our stable positions in the grand index of life._

 _Thank you_ for the art _**you**_ have already created for reality to _reference_ and _enjoy_ for eternity!
 It is so very appreciated =)